siriniok/siriniok.github.io/_drafts/2019-10-07-technology-impact-on-discussion-culture.md

 Throughout the history of our civilization, the speed of long-distance communications tends to raise up.
 It started with messenger horses and pigeon post, and probably ended with video calls and chat messengers\[^1\].
 I'd say conservatively, no one needs faster communications than we have today, and even if you can imagine something more rapid, like quantum telepathic networks organized through brain-computer interface, you will probably agree that our communication technologies are fast enough for our daily needs.

 So nowadays we have everything in terms of speed and access.
-But the speed of communications impacts their quality?
+But how the speed of communication impacts its quality?

 At first glance, the faster you can get or deliver a message, the better.
 But imagine that

-A discussion is a conversation or debate about some topic.
-In essence, it didn't change much in the last 2500 years.

 I was wondering recently how communication technologies impact quality of group discussions.
 Do specific technologies make discussions more or less productive?
 Probably, you had wondered about that too after having a hot, but unproductive and grueling discussion on Twitter or some group chat.e